Jill Burgy - Lead Educator, Camp Director

 Jill completed her Master of Arts in Sustainability Studies at Ramapo College, NJ in May, 2017, and is excited to be working at Weis full time now.
 She grew up in Key West, FL where she first developed a personal relationship with the natural world.
 As an Environmental Studies major at Rowan University, she completed an internship working as an outdoor educator with the NJ nonprofit Saddler’s Woods Conservation Association.
 Graduating in 2013, Jill took a summer position at the Wetlands Institute in Stone Harbor, NJ, where she honed her public speaking skills with daily programs and led interpretive marsh and kayaking tours.
 Hooked on the idea of becoming a full-time environmental educator, she moved to New England to work for the Nature’s Classroom organization.
 Her experience there shapes how she writes programming and hosts activities, and taught her that you don’t need a classroom to make an impact on a student’s life.
 Jill brings these experiences to Weis, where she is developing programs that combine organic outdoor learning with technical skill development, and are impactful, create understanding and ignite students' creativity.

-UPDATE 4/15/18: Jill has been selected for Bergen County Audubon Society's 2nd Annual Teacher Appreciation Award!
+June 2018 update: Jill was awarded the Bergen County Audubon Society's 2nd Annual Teacher Appreciation Award!

 Sarah Crosby - Educator, Camp Counselor